drush-ops/drush/commands/make/README.txt

   Use a CVS repository as the source for this project.
 Options:

+  `date` - use the latest revision no later than specified date.
+See the CVS man page for more about how to use the date flag.

   `root` - the CVS repository to use for this project.
 Optional.
 If unspecified, the `CVSROOT` environment value will first be used and finally Drupal contrib CVS is used as a last resort fallback.